SecurityJosh/DownloadBlocker/README.md

 ## What is it?

-Download Blocker is a Google Chrome extension which blocks certain files from being downloaded, based on their extension / origin.
+Download Blocker is a Google Chrome extension which blocks certain files from being downloaded, based on a number of diffent data / metadata properties.
 It was created as a way to prevent HTML smuggling attacks, but it can also block downloads from webservers too.

-HTML smuggling is essentially a technique for bypassing web-proxies / firewalls that detect executable content being downloaded from a server.
-It does this by using HTML5 APIs to provide a download purely using javascript, without making a request to a webserver.
+HTML smuggling is essentially a technique for bypassing web-proxies / firewalls that perform content inspection on files downloaded from a server.
+It does this by using HTML5 APIs to provide a client-side download using javascript, without making a request to a webserver.
 For an in-depth description of HTML smuggling, please see the references below.

 ## Change Log

+### 0.1.5
+* Fixed bug which meant an empty response from the server when sending an alert was handled as an error.
+* Added 'ruleName' config parameter to aid identifying which rule triggered an action.
+* Fixed parameters not being encoded properly when used in an alert URL.
+* Added the 'urlScheme' configuration filter to block downloads based on the URL scheme of the referring page. (e.g. file, http, https)
+* Fix for an oversight which may have caused the inferred URL to take precedence over the one provided by the webpage.
+(See 0.1.0)

 ### 0.1.4